 “As soon as he started playing through the number on the set, singing the lyrics, I knew we’d got a hit,” Pitt later said.
 “The technicians, the scene shifters and camera people … are a hard-bitten lot.
 They have seen it all before … they are used to hearing famous artists at work.
 But that day was different.
 As soon as David started playing that number, they all stopped reading, stopped talking and moving around, and stood to listen.
 And within minutes you could hear the tune being hummed in different corners of the studio as they busied about the set.
 It was that which convinced me.”

 Now readily available on both the CD and DVD “Love You Till Tuesday,” the film version of the song “Space Oddity” was recorded at Morgan Studios, London, on Feb.
 1, 1969, with a band comprising John Hutchinson (vocals, guitar), Dave Clegg (bass), Colin Wood (keyboards) and Tat Meager (drums), and producer Jonathan Weston.

-An earlier demo version, taped the previous month, will see its maiden official release on the 40th-anniversary edition of Bowie’s Space Oddity LP; a later acoustic take, recorded with Hutch alone, was taped at his Clairville Grove apartment in April, as part of a longer, 10-song set that Bowie recorded for demo purposes, and which has since circulated, again, on a wealth of bootlegs.
+An earlier demo version has its maiden official release on the 40th-anniversary edition of Bowie’s Space Oddity LP; a later acoustic take, recorded with Hutch alone, was taped at his Clairville Grove apartment in April, as part of a longer, 10-song set that Bowie recorded for demo purposes, and which has since circulated, again, on a wealth of bootlegs.